poolsoft/simple-directory/readme.txt

 * Embeded Google Map

 The archive-listing.php template displays the listings in a given category showing the address and phone number, with a click to call link on small screens.

+= Powerful Search Features =
+Use the included search widget or '[listing_search'] shortcode to add a search box that will only search listings.

 = Built to Grow =
 Simple directory is built on Foundation by Zurb and Piklist.